deansher/Cy/README.md

   clear, concise behavioral contract.
 The basic building blocks of Cy (pure functions and actors) are chosen to be easily and accurately composable and highly testable.

-- Elegant support for the code-mining flow, which is considered equally important to the language design and built into the platform from the very beginning.
+- Elegant support for the code-mining flow, which is the primary driver of the platform design and the language design.

 One reasonable way of looking at Cy is to see it as a language and platform that are driven from the ground up by the goals of first realizing Bret Victor's vision of Learnable Programming and then